Kazeem Olaigbe: Club career

 Olaigbe began his career with Anderlecht before joining Southampton in the summer of 2019.
 On 15 February 2022, Olaigbe signed a contract extension with Southampton until June 2024.

 On 27 June 2022, Olaigbe joined Ross County on a season-long loan.
 On 16 July 2022, Olaigbe made his first professional appearance for Ross County in the Scottish League Cup in their 1–1 (3–4 pens) victory against Buckie Thistle, coming on as a substitute to replace Owura Edwards in the 66th minute.
 Ten days later, Olaigbe started his first professional match for the club in a 2–0 win against Alloa Athletic in the Scottish League Cup, and provided an assist for Josh Sims.
 Olaigbe returned to his parent club on 31 January 2023.
 Later that day, he joined League Two side Harrogate Town on loan until the end of the season.

+On 29 August 2023, Olaigbe joined Belgian Pro League club Cercle Brugge.

+On 3 February 2025, he joined Ligue 1 side Rennes on a four-and-a-half year contract.

+On 7 August 2025, Olaigbe moved to Trabzonspor in Turkey.

 International career

-Olaigbe has represented Belgium at under-17 and under-19 levels.
+Born in Belgium, Olaigbe is of Nigerian descent.
+He has represented Belgium at under-17 and under-19 levels.